Flexible Printed Circuits

 In an additive process, one starts with a bare dielectric layer and the metallic traces are added only where needed to form the circuit.
 The conductive layer can be printed, plated, or deposited in a variety of manners.

 The subtractive processes are more common because they are more robust and cost effective, and they allow greater choices in final product configuration.
-The circuits created by the additive process have less current-carrying capability and environmental resistance than circuits created by the subtractive processes.
+The flexible circuit boards created by the additive process have less current-carrying capability and environmental resistance than circuits created by the subtractive processes.

 Flexible Printed Circuit Finishing and Assembly

-Surface finishing is usually required to assure the printed circuit surface is ready for subsequent bonding such as SMT assembly, wire bonding, or pressure connector insertion.
+Surface finishing is usually required to assure the flexible printed circuit surface is ready for subsequent bonding such as SMT assembly, wire bonding, or pressure connector insertion.
 Nickel or gold, tin, silver, and solder are excellent metals for this purpose.
 Organic coatings can also be used to protect the copper until the bonding process, which dissolves the material away.

 There are countless assembly options for a flexible printed circuit.
 In addition to electronic components and connectors, a variety of electrical or mechanical devices can be attached to a flexible circuit.
 The circuit can also be easily bonded to a curved surface or formed to any 3 dimensional shape.
 With proper construction a flex circuit can handle dynamic flexing, making it the ideal interconnect solution for electronic packages that connect moving or rotating parts.

 The true potential of a flexible printed circuit may only be limited by the imagination of the designer!
 Contact an All Flex design engineer today to learn more about the amazing possibilities a flexible circuit board can offer.